-Many immigration forms require photographs to be submitted with the form.
+Many immigration forms require you to submit photographs with the form.
 The specifications for photographs are often provided in the form instructions.

 “Fillable” Immigration Forms

-To further improve service, forms are being revised and provided in a format that allows you to fill them out on your computer, print them out, and mail it to the appropriate USCIS office in order to file for a benefit.
+To further improve service, we are revising forms and providing them in a format that allows you to complete them on your computer, print them out, and mail them to the appropriate USCIS office to file for a benefit.

 Downloading and Printing Immigration Forms

 Some of our forms comprise rather large files.
-To more easily use them, we suggest you download them directly to your local computer, instead of filling them out through your web browser.
-Most users can do this by "right-clicking" on the link saving the form file to their computers.
+To more easily use them, we suggest you download them directly to your local computer, instead of completing them through your web browser.
+Most users can do this by “right-clicking” on the link to save the form file to their computers.
 As noted above, you should use the latest version of Adobe Reader, which can be downloaded free.

 Warning: Many non-USCIS websites offer immigration forms.
 Some will sell you a downloadable form for a fee.
-These sites are not affiliated with USCIS, and may not have the latest versions of forms.
-In some circumstances, use of older forms may result in your application or petition being denied or delayed.
-The latest version of these forms is always available at www.uscis.gov/forms.
+These sites are not affiliated with USCIS and may not have the latest versions of forms.
+In some circumstances, using older forms may result in us denying or delaying your application or petition.
+The latest version of these forms is always available at uscis.gov/forms.

 “DS” Forms and other Non-USCIS Forms